 What is an Unknown hard error?

-popup messages can occur while playing a game, opening or closing applications, executing any file, automatic Windows updates, or doing just about anything on your system.
+Popup messages can occur while playing a game, opening or closing applications, executing any file, automatic Windows updates, or doing just about anything on your system.

-Several Windows users reported on forums that due to the Unknown Hrad error, they are experiencing problems like the screen turning black, the taskbar freezing, desktop icons disappearing, etc. Ultimately, it is not allowing you to do anything on the system.
+Several Windows users reported on forums that due to the Unknown Hard error, they are experiencing problems like the screen turning black, the taskbar freezing, desktop icons disappearing, etc. Ultimately, it is not allowing you to do anything on the system.
 Before you try out any solution to this error, it is important to understand the exact cause of this issue.

-How to Fix unknown hard error?
+How to Fix unknown hard errors?

 What Causes the ‘Unknown Hard Error’?

-Following are some of the reasons behind the ‘Unknown Hard Error’.
+Following are some of the reasons behind the ‘Unknown Hard Error.’

-- The unknown hard error could be caused by explorer.exe, sihost.exe, ctfmon.exe, or other .exe files.
+• The unknown hard error could be caused by explorer.exe, sihost.exe, ctfmon.exe, or other .exe files.
 Once you find the culprit behind the issue, you can uninstall that application temporarily or go for an update.

-- The Unknown hard error can also be caused by corrupted system files or registry entries.
+• The Unknown hard error can also be caused by corrupted system files or registry entries.

-- Malware attack or Virus infection
+• Malware attack or Virus infection

-- A problematic Windows update
+• A problematic Windows update

 How do I Fix the “Unknown hard error”

 Follow the below-listed methods to fix the unknown hard error with ease.
 The listed 7 methods are free solutions.
-However, after fixing the “unknown hard error” your data might be at stake, in such cases make use of Remo Recover.
+However, after fixing the “unknown hard error,” your data might be at stake.
+In such cases, make use of Remo Recover.

 1. Do a clean boot of the system